How to Hike the Wildcat Rock Trail

 For example, on a Friday in late June in the early afternoon, we saw around ten to fifteen other hikers and some pups on the dog-friendly Wildcat Rock Trail during our entire two in-a-half to three hours spent on it.
 Light foot traffic even meant that my group had a chance to enjoy the overlook area to ourselves for 20 to 30 minutes as we rested, took photos, ate a snack, and appreciated the view.

-Descending the trail, we stopped for a quick and refreshing chilly dip in the shallow pool below the Hickory Creek bridge and its small waterfall before returning to our cars and our Fairview rental.
+Descending the trail, we stopped for a quick and refreshing chilly dip in the shallow pool below the Hickory Creek bridge and its small waterfall before returning to our cars and our Fairview, NC, rental.

 Overall, our whole group loved this activity.
 It gave us time together to enjoy the outdoors without being surrounded by crowds.
 Plus, it gave us a rewarding workout and a beautiful view.